Skip to main content

 Do I need supplements to build muscle?

-How much protein do I really need for muscle growth?
+How much protein do I really need?

 Should I do cardio while building muscle?